rotemov/invivo-imaging/README.md

 Welcome to Yoav Adam's Lab @ HUJI - subversion of the invivo-imaging pipeline, for running the image processing pipeline on the ELSC cluster.

+The original pipeline was developed in the Cohen Lab @ Harvard https://github.com/adamcohenlab/invivo-imaging (click here for the original docs).

 Pipeline was tested on Ubuntu and Windows 10 machines connected to HUJI's network / using Samba VPN https://ca.huji.ac.il/vpn.

 Feel free to open issues in the designated area in this page or to contact me directly: rotem.ovadia@mail.huji.ac.il.